"

 The school adopted a framework based on Maslow’s Hierarchy of Needs, ensuring that students’ basic needs were met before expecting high levels of academic achievement.
 The intervention included:

-• Physiological Needs: The school introduced a breakfast and lunch program that provided free, nutritious meals to all students, ensuring they were not distracted by hunger during lessons.
+• Physiological Needs: The school introduced a breakfast and lunch program that provided free, nutritious meals to all students.

 • Safety Needs: Security measures were enhanced, including anti-bullying programs, counseling services, and a mentorship initiative that connected students with trusted adults.

-• Belongingness and Love Needs: Teachers fostered a more inclusive and supportive classroom culture by implementing cooperative learning strategies, peer mentoring, and student clubs to create a sense of community.
+• Belongingness and Love Needs: Teachers fostered a more inclusive and supportive classroom culture by implementing cooperative learning strategies, peer mentoring, and student clubs.

 • Cognitive Needs: Inquiry-based learning and project-based assignments encouraged curiosity and independent thinking.